 Turning away from cultural appropriation towards both inclusion and self-reflection

-Safety and abolitionism: We are trying to move towards a community and culture without policing and without punishment.
+Safety and abolitionism: We are trying to move towards a community and culture without policing or punishment.
 That looks like people helping each other solve conflicts.
-That looks like building relationships and meeting difficulties with bravery curiosity and compassion.
+That looks like building relationships and meeting difficulties with bravery, curiosity, and compassion.
 That looks like building our capacity to handle conflict and difference.
-That looks like training and education and bravery.
-That looks like a community based security organization as a police-free alternative for keeping BareBones audiences safer.
+That looks like training and education and commitment.
+That looks like a community-based security structure as a police-free alternative for keeping our audiences and artists safer.

-Permissions: We want to deeply listen to the land, the community, the bodies and the stories of many people and creatures near where we live, build and perform the show.
-We want to hear and honor and include without using, taking or stealing.
+Permissions: We want to deeply listen to land, bodies, and the stories of the many peoples and creatures within our communities.
+We want to hear, honor, and include without using, taking, or stealing.

-We hope you will join us to make BareBones 2025 what this community needs it to be.
+We invite you to join us in making BareBones 2026 what the community needs it to be.

 All photos on this page by Max Haynes